nickstaggs/teleport-takehome/rfd/0001-directory-browser.md

 ### Authentication

 The main idea will be to create a session token after logging in and setting the expiration to 10 min into the future.
 On subsequent requests the expiration will be updated up to a maximum of 8 hours after the original login.
 The session token will be http only and secure so it will only be manipulated server side and only be transported over https.
-Samesite will be set to strict to restrict cookies being sent in requests originating from the origin site.
+Samesite will be set to strict to restrict cookies being sent in requests not originating from the origin site.
 After a logout or max expiration the session token will be destroyed which will force the user to reauthenticate.

 #### Session Management